vtexdocs/dev-portal-content/docs/guides/vtex-io/Getting-Started/back-end-development-guides/node-builder-7x-migration-guide.md

 Errors may occur in the following scenario:

 1. There is a lint configuration at the root of the project.
 It should be in files such as `.eslintrc` and `.eslintignore`.
 2. The `package.json` file in the root is configured with an old version of TypeScript.
-For instance, the file has TypeScript version `3.9.6`, but the Node `7.x` builder uses `5.5.3`.
+For instance, the file has TypeScript version `3.9.6`, but the Node builder `7.x` uses `5.5.3`.
 3. Something (a class, a library, etc.) used in the code does not exist in the old TypeScript version.

 **Solution**: Update the TypeScript version in the root `package.json`.
-We recommend using version `5.5.3`, since it is used in the Node `7.x` builder.
+We recommend using version `5.5.3`, since it is used in the Node builder `7.x`.

 **Side effect**: If the app uses the `eslint-config-vtex` package, you will get a warning in the console about version incompatibility.